AdrianAnghel/WebsiteRank/README.md

 ```
 http://www.example.com?SESSIONID=a25asvsd&x=15 ; http://www.example.com?SESSIONID=b25asvsd&x=15 ; http://www.example1.com?SESSIONID=a25asvsd&x=15 ; http://www.example2.com?SESSIONID=a25asvsd&x=15 ; http://www.example2.com?SESSIONID=b25asvsd&x=15 ; http://www.example.com?SESSIONID=a25asvsd&x=15 ; http://www.example.com?SESSIONID=a25asvsd&x=16 ; http://www.example.com?SESSIONID=c25asvsd&x=16
 ```
-The client send this information as a POST request
+The client sends this information as a POST request.

-When you do a GET request, you will get a top sorted by most accessed websites from the start and from the last minute
+When you do a GET request, you will get a top of websites, sorted by the most accessed ones from the start and from the last minute.

 GET request (for localhost; default port is 8000)
 ```